Lyapunov Neural ODE State-Feedback Control Policies

 where $\lambda_{\min},\lambda_{\max} > 0$ correspond to the smallest and largest eigenvalues of $P$, respectively.
 Equation~\eqref{wmin_wmax} implies $V(x(t))$ is a dynamic projection per Definition 1.

-By establishing the potential function \eqref{potential_function} as a dynamic projection through Theorem 2, we can now utilize \eqref{ES-CLF} to define a pointwise Lyapunov loss $\mathcal{V}(x(t))$ with respect to the states of the controlled system \eqref{state_propagation}.
+We utilize \eqref{ES-CLF} to define a pointwise Lyapunov loss $\mathcal{V}(x(t))$ with respect to the states of the controlled system \eqref{NODE}.
 The pointwise Lyapunov loss is defined as violation of the local invariance for the dynamic projection $V(x(t))$.
 That is,

 Note that the pointwise Lyapunov loss will take on a non-zero value when it violates the local invariance.
-To derive the Lyapunov loss, we integrate the pointwise Lyapunov loss \eqref{pointwise_loss} in time and take the expectation over the distribution of the initial state $x_0 \sim P_{x_0}$
+To obtain the proposed Lyapunov loss, we integrate the pointwise Lyapunov loss \eqref{pointwise_loss} in time and take the expectation over the distribution of the initial state $x_0 \sim P_{x_0}$

-The Lyapunov loss corresponds to the violation of the local invariance for the entire time $[0, T]$ over all initial conditions $x_0 \sim P_{x_0}$.
-The L-NODEC approach uses the Lyapunov loss \eqref{lyapunov_loss} to learn the state-feedback neural control policy $\pi_\theta$ so that the learned policy is guaranteed to yield exponentially stable state trajectories for the controlled system \eqref{state_propagation}.
-The justification for using the Lyapunov loss \eqref{lyapunov_loss} for learning $\pi_\theta$ stems from the underlying structure of the pointwise loss function \eqref{pointwise_loss}, which enforces the non-negativity condition $\mathcal{V} \geq 0$.
+The Lyapunov loss~\eqref{lyapunov_loss} corresponds to the expected violation of the local invariance for the entire time $[0, T]$ over all initial conditions $x_0 \sim P_{x_0}$.
+The L-NODEC approach uses the Lyapunov loss \eqref{lyapunov_loss} to learn $\pi_\theta$, ensuring that the resulting policy yields exponentially stable state trajectories for the controlled system \eqref{NODE}.
+The rationale behind using the Lyapunov loss \eqref{lyapunov_loss} lies in the underlying structure of the pointwise loss function \eqref{pointwise_loss}, which enforces the non-negativity condition $\mathcal{V} \geq 0$.